aosp-mirror/platform_frameworks_support/README.md

 ## Builds
 ### Full Build (Optional)
-You can do most of your work from Android Studio, however you can also build the full AndroidX library from command line:
+You can do most of your work from Android Studio, however you can also build the full AndroidX library from the command line:

     cd path/to/checkout/frameworks/support/
     ./gradlew createArchive